lucas874/swarm-composition-artifact/README.md

 The performance experiments described in the paper reported, for each sample, the average of 50 repetitions after 3 seconds of warm-up.
 The experiment took more than a day to run, we reduced the number of repetitions to 10.
 That is, the experimental setup in the image repeats each sample 10 times after 3 seconds of warm-up.
+With this configuration, the experiments took about 8 hours to run on a ... todo: describe expected resource usage etc. somewhere in more detail.
 This can be set back to 50 by changing line 75 of `ecoop25-artifact/machines/machine-check/benches/composition_benchmark_full.rs` from
 ```rust
 group.sample_size(10);